Etc.

 I spent the year after graduation in Chicago, where I worked for a nonprofit as part of Project 55's Public Interest Program.
 I worked on community wireless project that faced many challenges but still had modest successes.

-I still help to maintain the website of the Church of the Epiphany in Chicago, which I attended while I lived there.
+I helped to maintain the website of the Church of the Epiphany in Chicago, which I attended while I lived there.